Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 Finally, we develop a new initialization algorithm to shift the patch position and adjust its size when the detected BBox changes (Eq. \ref{eq:patchshift}-\ref{eq:patchMask}).
-We shift the attack vector toward the new position of the detected BBox of the lead vehicle with a magnitude of ($x_t-x_{t-1}$, $y_t-y_{t-1}$), where ($x_{t-1}$, $y_{t-1}$) and ($x_t$, $y_t$) are the centers of BBox at previous and current control cycles, respectively (Eq. \ref{eq:patchshift}).
-We then expand the adversarial patch attack vector ($Patch$) to the dimension that matches the size of the newly detected BBox of the lead vehicle.
-Instead of reinitializing the whole attack vector matrix with random or zero values, which will reset the whole optimization process, we keep the previous patch values and intermediate variables and only initialize the newly expended units (Eq. \ref{eq:patchInit}-\ref{eq:patchMask}).
-An example is shown in Fig. \ref{fig:adjustpatch}.
+We shift the attack vector toward the new position of the detected BBox of the LV with a magnitude of ($x_t-x_{t-1}$, $y_t-y_{t-1}$), where ($x_{t-1}$, $y_{t-1}$) and ($x_t$, $y_t$) are the centers of BBox at previous and current control cycles, respectively (Eq. \ref{eq:patchshift}).
+We then expand the adversarial patch attack vector ($Patch$) to the dimension that matches the size of the newly detected BBox of the LV.
+Instead of reinitializing the whole attack vector matrix with random or zero values, which will reset the whole optimization process, we keep the previous patch values and intermediate variables and only initialize newly expended units (Eq. \ref{eq:patchInit}-\ref{eq:patchMask}).
+Fig. \ref{fig:adjustpatch} shows an example.

 {This algorithm maintains a continuous optimization process across two consecutive perception cycles, which is critical in satisfying the real-time constraints. }Fig. \ref{fig:adsview} shows a visualization of how the adversarial patch affects the DNN predictions.